ehsanali2828/TwitchSEV/README.md

 Amazon Classic Load Balancers - This will be use Amazon Route 53 - Basically this provides cross region Global DNS load balancing and then finally which is in my mind is Amazon VPC - This provides private segregated networks in each AZ.

-Note: I did my best to explain step by step as i did with many other projects so its best and reliable way to do and i believe all applications are hosted in the same way :) If there is something more to discuss or require then kindly let me know.